ImogenCamp/anomalies/README.md

 The two methods are compared analytically in a Mathematica file for one example, and the sets of solutions of the two different parameterisations are compared in a Python file for two examples.
 The overlap is relatively small in both cases, but this is unsurprising.

+I may upload the final report for this project at a later date.